Personal Care Attendant Policy and Procedures

 Incidents of non-compliance in adhering to the policies set forth by Wheaton College either by the student or his/her PCA will be subject to review as follows:

-Informal Review– As appropriate, the Directors of Residential Services, Office of Disability Services, Student Health Services, Public Safety and/or other appropriate Departments will meet with the student to discuss the issue of non-compliance and work with the student to determine possible solutions.
+Informal Review– As appropriate, the Directors of Residential Services, Office of Accessibility Services, Student Health Services, Public Safety and/or other appropriate Departments will meet with the student to discuss the issue of non-compliance and work with the student to determine possible solutions.
 A written report of the resolution will be given to the student within two working days of completion of the informal investigation.

 Appeals– A student may appeal a decision made from the Formal Review by following the guidelines under the Grievance Procedures.